ImmutableSoft/AutoLM/README.md

 ## Validate - Secure Blockchain Validation of Local Activation

-The third action of the library validates a local activation license (ensures computer id and hash match) and then securely queries (HTTPS) the Ethereum network and verifies the activation value.
+The third action of the library validates a local activation license by ensuring the computer id matches the executing PC, and the product and license hash matches when computed with the secret password.
+If a local license file is copied to a different PC then the computer id will not match and the license is considered invalid.
+Validate, after ensuring the validity of the local license file using the current PC computer id and secret password, then securely queries (HTTPS) the Ethereum database and queries the activation value.

 Only an activation value greater than zero is considered valid and any value besides one is considered a product feature. <b>The value one is reserved for digital product activation purposes.</b> Different application features can be available for purchase from the Immutable Ecosystem and are distinguished by their Activation Value.
 At no time after purchase can this Value be changed.

 An example using the 'validate' command line tool to verify a license activation file with the Ethereum database is below.
 Note that the Infura Product Id (d3dddc6...1) is not a valid Infura Id.
 Please register you or your organization with [Infura](https://infura.io) to receive your own unique product identifier that should be used within your application for product validations.

 ```
 ./validate Mibtonix 3 Mibpeek 0 3 Passw\\0rd d3dddc623391479a2931dfbd17a744d1 ./license2.elm